spitemonster/dm-audio/README.md

 # dm audio

-a web app for audio scene setting for ttrpg Game Masters. use your own files, save your presets.
+a web app for audio scene setting for ttrpg Game Masters. use your own files, save and recall scenes.

 ## roadmap